XPixelGroup/DepictQA/README.md

     [
         {
-            "id": unique id of each sample, required, "image_ref": reference image, null if not,
-            "image_A": image A, null if not,
-            "image_B": image B, null if not,
-            "query": input question to DepictQA, required,
+            "id": unique id of each sample, required, "image_ref": reference image, null if not applicable, "image_A": image A, null if not applicable, "image_B": image B, null if not applicable, "query": input question, required,
         },
         ...
     ]
     ```

 - cd your experiment directory: `cd your_experiment_directory`

 - Check [Installation](#installation) to make sure (1) the environment is installed, (2) CLIP-ViT-L-14, Vicuna-v1.5-7B, and the pretrained delta checkpoint are downloaded and (3) their paths are set in _config.yaml_.

-- Construct infer shell as follows.
+- Construct your infer shell as follows.

     ```
     #!/bin/bash